ugis22/churn_model/README.md

 This repo contains the following files:

-- `churn_analysis.ipynb`
+- A jupyter notebook named `churn_analysis.ipynb` containing the exploratory data analysis, feature engineering, search for the best model, evaluations of the best models found, as well as the analysis of the feature importance.

 - A CSV file named `Churn_Modelling.csv` which contains the data from the bank customers

-a.
-A jupyter notebook named content_based_music_recommender that contains the code and analysis for the recommedation system.